 Sales leaders today must investigate, track and measure the effectiveness of all lead generation sources, from cold calling to social media marketing, and review forecasts and targets.
 Not only must the Sales leader make sure his/her salespeople are hitting sales targets, but whatever sales technique they use (cold calling, face to face sales, etc.) must be conducted in a manner that is ethical, legal, and successful.
 They also need to understand the sales process of their company, identifying potential problems with sales methods or technology that can cause salespeople to fail.

 Understanding data is an important part of Sales leadership, as data helps to inform good decisions.
-Being able to manipulate the data to report on activity, revenue and productivity is an important part of Sales leadership.
+Being able to manipulate the data to report on activity, revenue, and productivity is a significant part of Sales leadership.